syon-development/sequelize-typescript-migration/README.md

 # sequelize-typescript-migration

+**Deprecated**: This repository is deprecated and should not be used any longer!

 It is based on [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript), not supports "sequelize" based model codes. and you need prior knowledge of migration of Sequelize.